vbhat1976/terraform-workshop/exercises/01/README.md

-# Exercise #1: Your First Terraform Project
+# Exercise #1: Using AWS provider with Terraform

 Take a look at this directory.
 You should see a couple of files aside from this README.